rajeevkarthika/CPIA/README.md

 # CPIA Insights: Policy and Institutional Analysis of African Countries (2005–2023)

 This data analysis project assesses the policy and institutional performance of African countries using the **World Bank’s Country Policy and Institutional Assessment (CPIA)** ratings.
-The CPIA evaluates the extent to which a country’s policy and institutional framework fosters sustainable economic growth and poverty reduction, as well as its capacity to effectively utilize development assistance.
+The CPIA evaluates the extent to which a country’s policy and institutional framework fosters sustainable economic growth and poverty reduction, as well as its capacity to effectively utilise development assistance.

 ### Objectives